pea-nut-z/eMarketplace/readme.md

 -Home-

 - Tap the orange sell button to post an item that you would like to sell
-- Search items by text and filter results
+- Search items by text and filter results (e.g. dress or makeup)
-- Search users by member ID
+- Search users by member ID (e.g. 222 or 333)
 - Customize your feeds by category
 - Scroll and view items posted by others
 - Tap an item to view its details
 - Favourite an item (see all favorite items under my account tab)
 - Tap the seller's profile picture to view seller's reviews and/or rate the seller